ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Goals.md

 - Velocity: the speed of data in and out
 - Variety: the range of data types and sources

-An institutional repository for a research university has low velocity, medium to high volume, and high variety.
+The institutional repository of a research university has low velocity, medium to high volume, and high variety.
 Accommodating high data variety is critical to the success of an institutional repository.
-To make matters worse the range of data types and sources also varies from university to university.
 As such accommodating data variety should be a central tenant of institutional repository design.

-Every time we hear the question how can I deposit my article? my dataset? my presentation? my poster?
+We want to help faculty, staff, and students when they ask us: how can I deposit my article? my dataset? my presentation? my poster?